 “I have no reason to lie to you.”

 “You’re strong, clever, and clearly a powerful mage,” Mara answered.
 “And I like you.”
 Balini began to protest, but Mara cut her off before she could say more than a few words.
 “Speak to Captain Nirvatha.”
 The name struck Balini like a blow to the head.
 She froze and stared in shock at Mara as the other fairy continued.
-“If you still aren’t interested, then nobody will stop you.
-But at least consider it.”
+“If you still aren’t interested, then nobody will stop you from leaving.
+But at least consider the offer.”

 Breathlessly, Balini asked, “Did you say Nirvatha?”